 Schedule lots of them!
-Sure, you may have an easy going baby who'll quietly sleep propped up in the car seat during your meal; but more than likely this perfect behavior won’t last past 3 or 4 months old.
-At that age babies start to need routine and bedtimes and they'll definitely let you know when they want their sleep.
-So go to the movies and eat at some fancy restaurants now, before you're rushing home to not have to pay the sitter for an additional hour.
+Sure, you may have an easygoing baby who'll quietly sleep propped up in the car seat during your meal out—but more than likely this perfect behavior won’t last past 3 or 4 months old.
+At that age babies start to need routine and set bedtimes, and they'll definitely let you know when they want their sleep.
+So go to the movies and eat at some fancy restaurants now, before you're rushing home to avoid paying the sitter for an additional hour.